snkashis/android-docs/src/pages/navigation/overview/navigation-ui.md

 description: "Mapbox Android Navigation SDK Drop-in UI"
 sideNavSections:
   - title: "Install the Navigation UI SDK"
-  - title: "Launch the UI"
+  - title: "Launch the Navigation UI"
+  - title: "NavigationViewOptions"
+  - title: "NavigationView"
+  - title: "Styling the NavigationView"
-  - title: "Custom Views"
+  - title: "InstructionView"
 prependJs:
   - "import { NAVIGATION_VERSION } from '../../../constants';"
 ---

 # Navigation turn-by-turn UI

-Mapbox Navigation gives you all the tools that you need to add turn-by-turn navigation to your apps.
+Mapbox Navigation gives you all of the tools that you need to add turn-by-turn navigation to your apps.

 Get up and running in a few minutes with our drop-in turn-by-turn navigation, or build a more custom turn-by-turn navigation app with our UI components.

 ## Install the Navigation UI SDK

-Before developing your app with the Navigation UI components, you'll need to add the SDK as a dependency.
+You'll need to add the SDK as a dependency before developing your app with the Navigation UI components.
 This dependency is different from the one used to compile the core Navigation SDK, but it will still include everything from the core library.
-Note that while we show how to insert the stable version of the SDK inside your project, you can also use the nightly build/snapshot or the beta version if one is available.
+Note that while we show how to insert the stable version of the SDK inside of your project, you can also use the nightly build/snapshot or the beta version if one is available.
 You can find the dependency given below in the MavenCentral repository.

 ```groovy
 repositories {